ankit-rathi/AR-Talks/CPC/EU_Job_Prep.md

 - **Otta** — Curated tech job search with strong filters for seniority and remote/hybrid
 - **Hired** — Premium tech talent marketplace (may require invitation)

+**Visa-sponsorship-specific portals:**
+- **VisaJobs.xyz** — 293+ open visa-sponsored tech roles across 110 companies in EU
+- **EURES** — Official EU job portal; 3.9 million vacancies across 31 countries
+- **TechJobsInEU** — App focused on English-speaking tech roles with visa sponsorship filters
+- **NextLevelJobs.eu** — Country-specific visa sponsorship guides
+- **ApplyWave** — Ireland-specific; lists 19,963 employers that sponsor work permits

+---

+## 14. 🎤 Interview Prep — Handling the "Why?"
+Questions

+For senior candidates, these questions matter more than the technical round.
+Prepare these **4 talking points** before every interview:

+### "Why Germany?"
+> *"Germany has the strongest concentration of data engineering roles in fintech and insurance in Europe — exactly my domain.
+My 20 years have been in banking, fintech, and insurance data platforms, and Germany's financial sector is investing heavily in cloud-native data infrastructure right now.
+The engineering culture — rigor, data governance, long-term platform thinking — matches how I work."*

+### "Why our company?"
+> *"I've been following [Company]'s [specific thing — e.g., 'fraud prevention data foundation' / 'Databricks Lakehouse migration'].
+It maps directly to what I've built at [NatWest / Diebold Nixdorf].
+I can contribute from day one because I understand both the technical stack and the business context."*

+### "Why this role at your experience level?"
+> *"At this stage of my career, I'm optimizing for impact and craft, not title.
+I can deliver independently from day one, raise the bar for the team, and handle ambiguity — I've built data platforms from scratch at NatWest and Diebold Nixdorf.
+I want to stay hands-on with data engineering, and this role lets me do that while contributing at a senior level."*

+### "Won't you leave for a more senior role in 6 months?"
+> *"I've spent 20 years building a career.
+I'm not looking for a stepping stone — I'm looking for the right place to do my best work.
+If I join, it's because the problem is interesting, the team is strong, and the domain matches my expertise.
+Those things don't change in 6 months."*

+### Handling Gaps Honestly (dbt, Flink, BigQuery)
+> *"I've worked extensively with Airflow and Spark for pipeline orchestration and transformation.
+I haven't used dbt in production, but I've studied it — its model-based approach maps closely to the patterns I've built manually at NatWest and Diebold Nixdorf.
+I'd pick it up quickly."*
+>
+> *"I've built Kafka-based streaming pipelines at NatWest and SITA.
+I haven't used Flink specifically, but I understand the core concepts — event time, state, checkpointing, late-arriving data — from my Kafka and Spark Streaming work.
+Flink is a natural next step for me."*

 ---

 ## Quick-Reference Summary